 Live Zero HK

-Boasting itself as Hong Kong’s very first zero waste store, Live Zero now dedicates its Sai Ying Pun and Sai Kung spaces to bulk groceries, while its pop-up at PMQ offers lifestyle products only.
-One of the few dedicated spaces to shop bulk beauty products (for instance, to make your own facial oils, soaps and masks), and also stocks bulk groceries such as baking essentials, coffee beans, kombucha on tap, nut butters, and even 9 types of chocolate treats.
+Boasting itself as Hong Kong’s very first zero waste store, Live Zero now dedicates its Sai Ying Pun and Sai Kung spaces to bulk groceries.
+One of the few spaces to shop bulk beauty products (for instance, to make your own facial oils, soaps and masks), it also stocks bulk groceries such as baking essentials, coffee beans, kombucha on tap, nut butters, and even 9 types of chocolate treats.
 Check the website ahead of time for its list of in-store stock, which can change regularly.

 This Wan Chai eco store stocks everything from organic noodles to natural skincare.
 It’s warmly fitted out like an artisan’s workshop, and that’s because it is: Lively Life not only is a zero-waste purveyor but also hosts regular craft workshops, in particular teaching you how to make your own beeswax food wraps.

 Lively Life, Shop UG6, UG/F, CC Wu Building, 302-308 Hennessy Road, Wan Chai, Hong Kong, +852 6730 0643